Spirals-Team/librepair-experiments/README.md

 More details about every entry listed above will be provided in the subsequent sections.

-## Overview
+## Statistics

-The repository contains the builds collected in the period between February 2017 and August 2018.
+The repository contains the builds collected in the period February 2017 - August 2018.

 There are currently 14.137 build JSON files in the `builds` folder, each of them associated with a Continuous Integration (CI) build failure of a Java program that uses Maven as building tool.